 - Signage: many industrial tenants require some form of corporate signage to identify their property and activities to customers.
 It is a matter of checking the signage rules and regulations that apply to property in the relative industrial area.
 Your local council or building authority is the best place to start with this.

 - Communications: whilst communications can be regarded as a standard utility for many tenants and businesses, it is also a singularly important element of business function.
-Some industrial parks and precincts therefore have access to world class communications facilities such as digital telephone, comprehensive mobile phone facilities, and fast cable Internet links.
+Some industrial parks and precincts, therefore, have access to world-class communications facilities such as digital telephone, comprehensive mobile phone facilities, and fast cable Internet links.
 Further aspects of communication can include radio and communication towers for links to remote sites or telephone or data exchanges.
 See what the tenants in the area could need and know what is available.

-- Transport facilities: every town and city will have major transport facilities such as ports, rail heads, and airports.
+- Transport facilities: every town and city will have major transport facilities such as ports, railheads, and airports.
 The proximity of the industrial area to these locations is important for industrial business function, deliveries, and exports.
 What is the best transport method of goods to the transport facilities and how easy is it to achieve 24/7?

-- Environmental: whilst some comments has been made earlier regards risk on the property, the topic of environmental impact also stands alone as a key issue in the location and usage of industrial property.
+- Environmental: whilst some comments have been made earlier regards risk on the property, the topic of environmental impact also stands alone as a key issue in the location and usage of the industrial property.
 Some tenants will generate elements of pollution, noise, and visual impact.
 These matters need to be considered with every potential new tenancy and the appropriate restriction applied in any lease occupancy document.

-- Improvements: the industrial property will feature industrial type improvements such as warehouses, sheds, offices, car parks, hard stand areas, and open space.
+- Improvements: the industrial property will feature industrial type improvements such as warehouses, sheds, offices, car parks, hardstand areas, and open space.
 These need to be assessed for age, deterioration, practicality, serviceability, and future usage.
 Given that transport is a critical part of industrial property usage, the dimensions and dynamics of all the improvements should also be assessed in balance with the needs of modern transport trucks and vehicles.

 - Buffer zones: Industrial precincts and properties are increasingly buffered from impacting on the greater surrounding community.
 These buffers are typically incorporating vegetation and road design elements.
 They are regarded as a positive aspect of industrial property and precinct function.

-So these are some of the key issues relating to the characteristics of industrial property.
+So these are some of the key issues relating to the characteristics of an industrial property.
 You can (and we recommend) that you incorporate them into your listing and property assessment process.
 You can also add to the list relative other elements of your local precinct that impact your industrial property sales and leasing activities.